Things to do in Jekyll Island

 We recently escaped the hustle of our busy schedules and traded our cell phones for seashells in Jekyll Island, Georgia.
-One thing I love about living in north Florida is that there are so many weekend trips just a drive away.
-Jekyll Island has been on our “must see” list since we moved here.
-Jekyll Island is a barrier island off the coast of Georgia.
-It’s the cutest little place that has everything you need and nothing that you don’t.
-While there is plenty to do in Jekyll Island, you aren’t overwhelmed with activities.
+One thing I love about living in North Florida is that there are so many weekend trips just a drive away.
+Jekyll Island has been on our “must see” list since we moved here a year ago.
+With it’s rich history and beautiful landscape – it’s definitely a southern destination.
+Jekyll Island is a barrier island off the coast of Georgia, just about an hour north of Jacksonville, FL (where we live).
+It’s a darling quaint little place that has everything you need and nothing that you don’t.
+While there are plenty of things to do in Jekyll Island, you aren’t overwhelmed with activities.
 It seemed like it was just enough for us to see and do while maintaining a level of leisure and relaxation.

 The entire visit was a combination of fun and relaxation.
 Disconnecting the devices and heading to Jekyll Island was the perfect way to connect as a family.

-So, what is there to do and see on Jekyll Island?
+So, what are the things to do in Jekyll Island?
 Well, I have a few suggestions